PatriGonzalez/SuperC-FIR/README.md

 # Description

-A bash script executes three steps: (i) a stimulus generator in perl and octave to create the stimulus file with inputs and filter coefficients randomly generated for a Multiply-Accumulation (MAC) operation. (ii) Then it launches a WRSPICE simulation of the FIR filter. (iii) Finally we use octave to post-process the WRSPICE simulation results.
+A bash script executes three steps:
+* Stimulus generation: Using octave we randomly generate inputs and coefficients for the MAC unit and convert it to puls-streams and RL.
+Then in perl, we use this numbers to generate the stimulus to execute one Multiply-Accumulation (MAC) operation.
+* Circuit simulation: using WRSPICE we launch a simulation to obtain the result of a single MAC operation.
+* Post-processing: We use octave to identify and count the pulses from the output of WRSPICE simulation result.

+We repeat this process for a number of iterations that can be set.

 # Software dependencies